-A Rhodes Scholar, Commonwealth Scholar, award-winning student, Olympic athlete, and Channel swimmer, PJ attended Harvard at the age of 16 where he concentrated in East Asian Studies.
-After three years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
+A Rhodes Scholar, Commonwealth Scholar, award-winning student, Olympic athlete, and the only Singaporean to swim the English Channel, PJ attended Harvard at the age of 16 where he concentrated in East Asian Studies.
+After two and a half years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
 He later returned to Oxford as Commonwealth Scholar and completed a Doctorate in History.
-He has also been a Visiting Fellow at the International Institute of Asian Studies, Leiden University.
+He has also been a Visiting Fellow at the International Institute of Asian Studies, Leiden University, and Research Fellow at the Asia Research Institute, National University of Singapore.
 His work centres on decolonisation in Southeast Asia, and its continuing impact on Southeast Asian governance and politics.

 - Decolonisation and the Cold War in Southeast Asia

 - (with Loh Kah Seng and Jack Chia, eds.)
 Living with Myths in Singapore.
 Singapore: Ethos, 2017.